ChaseDickinson/packer-images/README.md

 ## This repo is a work in progress

-## TODO
+## TODO:

+- Add Packer debug configuration
-1) Vagrant boxes for servers
+- Vagrant boxes for servers
-2) Remote development configuration for VS Code to Vagrant boxes
+- Remote development configuration for VS Code to Vagrant boxes
-3) Convert focal server to new installer
+- Convert focal server to new installer
-4) Create Chef cookbooks
+- Create Chef cookbooks
-5) Convert to HCL
+- Convert to HCL
-6) Password retry logic
+- Password retry logic
-7) Validate/cleanup preseed files
+- Validate/cleanup preseed files

 ## Problem Statement